Daniel “Dynamite Dick” Clifton – A Wanted Man

 Dynamite Dick Clifton

-Daniel “Dynamite Dick” Clifton was already a wanted man before joining the Doolin Gang in 1892.
+Charles Daniel “Dynamite Dick” Clifton was already a wanted man before joining the Doolin Gang in 1892.
 Having committed robbery, safecracking, and cattle rustling in Oklahomalawmen were constantly on his tail.

 Two stories tell of his nickname, one that he gained when he blew himself out of the side of a moving train while trying to crack a safe.
 The other, simpler tale says that he lost three fingers while playing with dynamite as a child.
+However, a newspaper article about him after his death indicates he loaded his Winchester Cartridges with dynamite and plugged them with lead, making it a ‘double death-dealing instrument.’

 Upon joining the Doolin Gang, Clifton supplied the firepower to the gang and took part in the remainder of their robberies.
 In an 1893 gunfight with law enforcement at Ingalls, Oklahoma, he was wounded, but that didn’t stop the outlaw.
 On May 20, 1895, he, Bill Doolin, and Bill Dalton robbed a bank in Southwest City, Missouri, killing J.C.
 Seaborn before escaping.
 The following year, both Doolin and Clifton were behind bars in Guthrie, Oklahoma, but after gaining control over a prison guard, they made their escape, along with 13 other prisoners.

-© Kathy Weiser-Alexander/Legends of America, updated November 2021.
+© Kathy Weiser-Alexander/Legends of America, updated June 2023.

 Also See: